idra-lab/franka_ros2_multimanual/README.md

 ## Test

-The default launch file loads all the controllers that are defined inside `franka_mm_control/config/basic_controller.yaml`, activating the joint velocity controller by default.
+The default launch file loads all the controllers that are defined inside `franka_mm_control/config/basic_controller.yaml`, activating the cartesian impedance controller by default.
 To change the default behavior change the launch file or use `rqt_controller_manager` package.

 Inside `franka_mm_control/scripts` there are some basic scripts for testing the various controller types implemented inside te robot hardware interface.
-To launch velocity control script:
+To launch impedance control script:

 ```
-ros2 run franka_mm_control velocity_test.py
+ros2 run franka_mm_control cart_impedance_test.py
 ```